Lake Sakakawea: Recreation

 The lake is a popular regional recreation destination for fishing, camping, boating, hiking, and other outdoor water-based recreation.
 Public recreation areas, parks, and wildlife management areas surround the lake and are managed by several agencies and organizations including the Corps of Engineers, North Dakota Department of Parks and Recreation, North Dakota Game and Fish Department, and the Fort Berthold Indian Reservation.
-Lake Sakakawea State Park hosts the western terminus of the North Country National Scenic Trail, a 4,800-mile hiking trail that extends to Vermont.
+Lake Sakakawea State Park hosts the western terminus of the North Country National Scenic Trail (NCT), a 4,800-mile hiking trail that extends to Vermont.
+The NCT offers a lot of hiking opportunities in the Lakes Sakakawea - Audubon area.